-The Latest Word on Nuts and Health:
+A Review of Science on Nuts and Health:

-None of these studies were randomized controlled trials.
+A drawback of this analysis is that none of these studies were randomized controlled trials.
 Experiments have shown, though, that nut consumption lowers triglycerides and cholesterol in the bloodstream.
 In this analysis. peanuts are associated with similar benefits as tree nuts.
 The study does not demonstrate a cause-and-effect relationship between nuts and health.

 Previous Research on the Health Consequences of Eating Nuts:

 For years, dietary dogma warned against lots of delicious foods.
 People were supposed to eat brown rice and broccoli and avoid steak, chocolate and nuts.
 But the nutrition nay-sayers might consider eating crow, if not steak.

 The Mediterranean Diet and Nuts:

 While most of the attention to the PREDIMED study of the Mediterranean diet focused on olive oil, one-third of the participants were eating nuts.
 They did as well as those getting extra olive oil (New England Journal of Medicine, June 21, 2018).
 The nuts these volunteers ate were hazelnuts, almonds and walnuts.

 Walter Willett, MD, PhD, was previously chairman of the Department of Nutrition at Harvard University’s T.H.
 Chan School of Public Health.
 Dr. Willett is a fan of nuts.
 Many years ago, he and his colleagues published a major study (JAMA, Nov.
 27, 2002) showing that women who eat 5 ounces or so of nuts or peanut butter a week lower their risk of type 2 diabetes by 27 percent.